Woman murdered in Southington, suspect shot self at Naugatuck PD

-Two different police departments are investigating connected crimes, at the center of which is a woman who was murdered over the weekend.
+A woman was shot and killed in Southington after which the suspect shot himself at the Naugatuck Police Department.

-Police said 41-year-old Michelle Barrett was found dead at a Manor Road home in the Plantsville section of Southington.
+Police said 41-year-old Michelle Barrett was found dead at 57 Manor Rd. in the Plantsville section of Southington.

-An update from police is expected around 11:30 a.m. on Monday.
-Stream it here.

-Barrett reportedly had a gunshot wound and was pronounced dead at the scene.
+Barrett reportedly was pronounced dead at the scene from a gunshot wound around 6 a.m. on Sunday.

-Around the same time, police in Naugatuck said they were investigating a crime scene outside of their police department.
-Naugatuck police revealed on Monday that the suspect was 40-year-old Robert DeSantis.
+About a half hour beforehand, police in Naugatuck said they investigated a crime scene outside of their own police department.
+Naugatuck police revealed on Monday that the suspect, 40-year-old Robert DeSantis, shot himself in the parking lot.

-Police said DeSantis went to the Naugatuck Police Department and shot himself.
-He's at an area medical center.
+He remained at an area medical center in extremely serious condition as of late Monday morning.

+DeSantis reportedly confessed to a family member that he murdered Barrett, police said.

+Police also said that DeSantis did not have any firearms registered to his name, so they are trying to figure out how he obtained the gun used in the crime.

-Neighbors told Channel 3 that Barrett's body was discovered in front yard of a home on Manor Road.
+Neighbors told Channel 3 that Barrett's body was discovered in the yard of the Manor Road home.

 As they investigated, some neighbors revealed that they heard screams.